 Security & Compliance

-Built on the secure and compliant Microsoft 365 cloud, Teams enables HIPAA compliance and also complies with standards like Health Information Trust Alliance (HITRUST), Service Organization Controls (SOC) 1 and 2, General Data Protection Regulation (GDPR), and more.
+Built on the secure and compliant Microsoft 365 cloud, Teams enables HIPAA compliance and complies with standards like Health Information Trust Alliance (HITRUST), Service Organization Controls (SOC) 1 and 2, General Data Protection Regulation (GDPR), and more.

 Firstline Worker integration